cam39porter/hex-ventures.github.io/content/posts/07-18-18[how-to]/index.md

 Click the big orange plus button in the top left or the "Create a new note" button on the right of the home screen and get writing!

-You can use all the normal rich text editing shortcuts or use markdown -- there is a Markdown cheat sheet at the bottom of the editor
+You can use all the normal rich text editing shortcuts or use markdown -- there is a Markdown cheat sheet at the bottom of the editor.

 ### Importing from Evernote